jax-ml/jax/docs/301/custom-derivatives.md

 A limitation to this approach is that the argument `f` can't close over any values involved in differentiation, since it's a static parameter of the primitive.
-That is, you might notice that we kept the parameter `a` explicit in the argument list of `fixed_point`.
-For this use case, consider using the low-level primitive `lax.custom_root`, which allows for derivatives in closed-over variables with custom root-finding functions.
+That's why we kept the parameter `a` explicit in the argument list of `fixed_point`.
+If you need derivatives with respect to closed-over variables, consider the low-level `lax.custom_root`, which supports them with custom root-finding functions.

 ## Basic usage of `HiPrim`